World’s Top 15 Famous Castles: Beautiful Masterpieces

 14) Windsor Castle

 Windsor Castle is a nearly 1,000-year-old British royal residence in Windsor, in the county of Berkshire, England.
 William the Conqueror built this amazing Castle in the 11th century.
 This beautiful Castle is also one of the largest and oldest Castles in Europe.
-Nowadays, Windsor Castle remains Queen Elizabeth’s favorite place, the Queen chooses to spend most of her private weekends at the Castle, and it is also open to visitors throughout the year since 1925.
+Windsor Castle was the residence of Queen Elizabeth until 2022, it was the Queen’s favorite place, the Queen liked to spend most of her private weekends at the Castle, nowadays it is the residence of King Charles III (but it is still open to visitors).

 15) Chateau de Chambord Castle